GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 The template folder includes the following 4 files for either rat or mouse.

-	EPItmp.nii: a EPI brain template (If you don't have this, you need to generate one in Section 4.2.2.)
+	EPItmp.nii: an EPI brain template (If you don't have this, you need to generate one in Section 4.2.2.)
 	EPIatlas.nii: the atlas for extracting seed based timeseries.
 	T2tmp.nii: a T2 template (If you already have EPItmp.nii, this file is optional.) brainMask.nii: a whole brain mask
 	wmMask.nii, *csfMask.nii or *wmEPI.nii, *csfEPI.nii: WM and/or CSF mask or masked EPI
 All these files need to be in the same orientation and similar resolution as your EPI images, i.e., EPI0.nii(.gz).
 Check this in fsleyes!
-If they do not, you need to reorient and rescale the template files to align with your EPI images.
+If they are not, you need to reorient and rescale the template files to align with your EPI images.
 One simple reorientation approach includes the following 3 steps:

 	1. Delete orientation labels: fslorient -deleteorient T2tmp.nii
 	2. Reorient & rescale voxel size of the template: SPM does a good job!
 	3. Re-assign the labels: fslorient -setsformcode 1 T2tmp.nii
 Do the same for all files in your template folder (see the 1st 2 mins of the [SPM reorientation tutorial](https://www.youtube.com/watch?v=J_aXCBKRc1k&t=371s)).
 You might also need to crop the template files to better fit the field of view (FOV) of your EPI scans.
 The matlab function nii_clip.m in the NIfTI toolbox does a good job on this.
 Two templates are provided, the SIGMA_Wistar rat brain template (Barrière et al., 2019), and a modified Allen Brain Institute Mouse template.
-The Allen mouse template (Lein et al., 2006) was modified to better fit mouse data sample provided.
+The Allen mouse template (Lein et al., 2006) was modified to better fit the mouse data sample provided.
 The voxel size for the provided template is 2mm for mouse and 3mm for rat.
 If you have a different FOV in your scan, please create your own study-specific template.

 <a name="section-3-2"></a>
 ### 3.2 Topup Parameters (./lib/topup/)